mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.6.1-1.17.8/release-notes/index.md

 * Kubernetes v1.17.8
 * Docker v19.03.11

-## Bug Fixes
+## Fixed Issues

-* Fix intermittent bug that prevented etcd forming a cluster by removing unnecesary SANs from etcd certificates to reduce amount of DNS queries.
+* Fix intermittent issue that prevented etcd from forming a cluster by removing unnecesary SANs from etcd certificates to reduce amount of DNS queries.

 ## Documentation